How do allergies affect cats?

 Treatment depends largely on the length of the cat's allergy season.
 It involves one of two approaches:

-• The response to treatment with antihistamines and essential fatty acids is variable.
+- The response to treatment with antihistamines and essential fatty acids is variable.
 Some cats respond well to certain antihistamines, such as chlorpheniramine maleate (Chlor-trimeton®, Chlortripolon®), while others are ineffective.
-It is important to understand that it can take 7-10 days before antihistamines become effective, therefore, they are often infective in sudden flare-ups.
+It is important to understand that it can take 7–10 days before antihistamines become effective.
+Therefore, they are often infective in sudden flare-ups.
 Likewise, essential fatty acids (fish oils) are similarly ineffective during sudden episodes because they require several weeks to take effect.
-Cats predisposed to atopic dermatitis should be tried on fatty acid supplements to see if they help lessen future flare-ups and clinical signs.
+Cats predisposed to atopic dermatitis should be tried on fatty acid supplements to see if they help reduce future flare-ups and clinical signs.

-• The final treatment approach to chronic atopic dermatitis is desensitization with specific antigen injections or allergy shots.
+- The final treatment approach to chronic atopic dermatitis is desensitization with specific therapy or allergy shots.
 This is not to be confused with injections of corticosteroids.
-Once the specific sources of allergy are identified through allergy blood tests (most commonly IgE blood tests) or intradermal skin testing, very small amounts of the antigen are injected or administered orally weekly.
-The aim is to 'reprogram' the body's immune system response to the allergen.
+Once the specific sources of allergy (allergens) are identified through allergy blood tests (most commonly IgE blood tests) or intradermal skin testing, a specific allergy serum is made using very small amounts of the allergens your cat is sensitive to.
+This serum is given in a series of injections or liquid under the tongue.
+The aim is to 'reprogram' the body's immune system response to the allergens.
 It is hoped that the immune system will become less reactive to the allergens as time passes.
 For most cats, a realistic goal is to reduce the severity of the itching rather than eliminate it.
 In some cats, the itching and associated clinical signs may completely resolve, while others may experience minimal improvement.
 Steroids may be used until the allergy shots become effective (up to 12 months) or on an intermittent basis to control severe itching.

 "Many cats with atopic dermatitis are also allergic to an ingredient in their food"